 ii.
-How the SEA will support and monitor its LEAs in specifically addressing the disproportionate impact of the COVID-19 pandemic on certain groups of students, including each of the student groups listed in question A.3.i.-viii; and the needs of their students in this area.
+How the SEA will support and monitor its LEAs in specifically addressing the disproportionate impact of the COVID-19 pandemic on certain groups of students, including each of the student groups listed in question A.3.i.-viii; and The department will require LEAs to submit annual performance reports on the use of ARP ESSER funds that will detail the outcomes achieved based on the uses of funding.
+This performance report will be a direct line of sight in how effective LEA strategies were in meeting the needs of their students in this area.
 Additionally, the department has deployed programmatic staff from across the department, including senior leadership, to review ARP ESSER Plans and applications, including allowable uses of funds and budget line items, to ensure that the objectives of the ARP ESSER funds are met.